 (ii) An individual requires oxygen administration that a licensed nurse agrees to delegate in accordance with rules in Chapter 4723-13 of the Administrative Code; or

-(a) In making the assessment, the team shall consider all of the following:
+(a) In making the assessment, the team shall consider:

 (i) Medical or psychiatric condition which requires supervision or supports throughout the night;